monetdbmonetdb sjoerd Tue, 04/26/2011 - 12:33

 kill [−a] database [database ...]

 Starts, stops or kills the given database, or, when −a is supplied, all known databases.
-The kill command immediately sends a SIGKILL and should only be used as last resort for a database that doesn’t respond any more.
-Killing a database may result in (partial) data loss.
+The kill command immediately terminates the database by sending the SIGKILL signal.
+Any data that hasn’t been committed will be lost.
+This command should only be used as last resort for a database that doesn’t respond any more.
 It is more common to use the stop command to stop a database.
-It will first attempt to stop the database, waiting for mero_exittimeout seconds and if that fails, kill the database.
+This will first attempt to stop the database, waiting for exittimeout seconds and if that fails, kill the database.
 When using the start command, monetdb(1) will output diagnostic messages if the requested action failed.
 When encountering an error, one should always consult the logfile of monetdbd(1) for more details.
 For the kill command a diagnostic message indicating the database has crashed is always emitted, due to the nature of that command.
 Note that in combination with −a the return code of monetdb(1) indicates failure if one of the databases had a failure, even though the operation on other databases was successful.

 database [database ...]